 Over-Ear Headphones

 While in-ear earbuds may be the dominant headphones these days, many users still prefer over-ear headphones.
-If you find the right pair, over-ear headphones are able to provide unmatched sound quality, noise cancellation, and bass response.
+If you find the right pair, over-ear headphones can provide unmatched sound quality, noise cancellation, and bass response.

-In 2024, top-notch over-ear headphones are equipped with reliable batteries, Bluetooth connectivity, and microphones for gaming and taking calls.
+In 2025, top-notch over-ear headphones will feature reliable batteries, Bluetooth connectivity, and microphones for gaming and calls.
 While working out, many users enjoy over-ear headphones for their easy on-and-off design.

 If sound quality is a must for your workout, consider over-ear headphones.
 However, this timeless style comes with some clear drawbacks too.
 Over-ear headphones tend to be significantly heavier than earbuds.